 Market share is also more complicated.
-Comparing the market share between oil market, container market and the cruise market is like debating which tastes better- apples, grapes or orange?
+Comparing the market share between the oil market, container market, and cruise market is like debating which tastes better- apples, grapes, or oranges.

 To measure the size of a company operating various types of ships, we must use a denominator that they commonly share.
 The criteria must be simple and easy to understand.

-Additionally, I compiled a table of these companies with their enterprise value, Market Cap, Revenue and Net income for the last 12 months.
+Additionally, I compiled a table of these companies with their enterprise value, Market Cap, and net income for the last 12 months.
 You can see them at the end of this post.

 Largest Shipping Companies in 2020

-Maritime industry plays a major role in keeping the supply chains running that in turn fuels the globalization.
+The Maritime industry plays a major role in keeping the supply chains running which in turn fuels globalization.

-Since shipping is a worldwide business, biggest companies extend their services to all over the world.
-They have offices in the US, China, Canada and all throughout the seven continents.
+Since shipping is a worldwide business, the biggest companies extend their services to all over the world.
+They have offices in the US, China, Canada, and all throughout the seven continents.

 Starting from the 10th spot, here are the largest shipping companies on earth.

-Hyundai Merchant Marine is the eighth largest container lines in terms of capacity.
+Hyundai Merchant Marine is consistently the eighth-largest container line in terms of capacity.
 It is also South Korea’s number one container carrier.

 The company earned various awards and innovations throughout the years.
-Last 2017, they ranked top 1 out of 18 global carriers for its on-time global performance.
+Last 2017, it ranked top 1 out of 18 global carriers for its on-time global performance.

-A year after, they started a ‘-60ºC Ultra-Freezer’ Service.
-They also welcomed their first ever female Captain and Chief engineer.
+A year later, they started a ‘-60ºC Ultra-Freezer’ Service.
+They also welcomed their first-ever female Captain and Chief engineer.

 HMM’s goal is to become the world’s number 1 shipping company in the world.
 One of their strategy is to build huge ships.